A sharpening exercise

 2019

-Rob Walker Included Nelson's numbers challenge in The Art of Noticing ↗ — 131 exercises for seeing the world more carefully.*affiliate link
+Rob Walker Revived Nelson's challenge in The Art of Noticing ↗ — 131 exercises for seeing the world more carefully.
+Championed by designers, writers, and visual thinkers who care about attention and creativity.*affiliate links

 Now